 Louisiana is also attractive to seniors due to additional tax benefits.
 For instance, it has the third-lowest property taxes in the country, and individuals over 65 get a tax freeze on their primary residence.
 The state also does not tax social security income or public pension.

 We are thankful to report nationally our senior population continues to live longer.
 However, Louisiana residents rank 47th in the nation according to a 2019 study conducted by seniorliving.org with an average life expectancy at 76 years old.
 Heart Disease and Cancer are the 2 leading causes of death.

 Memory Care concerns such as Alzheimer’s Disease are on a steady rise also.
-Many of these health challenges within our senior community can be be mitigated through activity, diet and earlier detection.
+Many of these health challenges within our senior community can be mitigated through activity, diet, and earlier detection.